kennyestrellaworks/eat-and-travel/README.md

 ## What I learned in this project:

-- Advanced CSS animations with @keyframes, animation and transition How CSS works behind the scenes: the cascade, specificity, inheritance, etc.
+- Advanced CSS animations with @keyframes, animation and transition How CSS works behind the scenes: the cascade, specificity and inheritance
-- CSS architecture: component-based design, BEM, writing reusable code, etc.
+- CSS architecture: component-based design, BEM and writing reusable code
-- Flexbox layouts: build a huge real-world project with flexbox
-- CSS Grid layouts: build a huge real-world project with CSS Grid Using Sass in real-world projects: global variables, architecting CSS, managing media queries, etc.
+- Flexbox and CSS Grid layouts
-- Advanced responsive design: media queries, mobile-first vs desktop-first, em vs rem units, etc.
+- Advanced responsive design: media queries, mobile-first vs desktop-first and em vs rem units
 - SVG images in HTML and CSS
 - Responsive images in HTML and CSS for faster pageloads
 - The NPM ecosystem: development workflows and building processes